apsidi/DCS-RWR-racket/README.md

 	$ cat tews5.jsonconn |pv -l -L 10 | nc -l -p 6000

+Actually, the data in tews5 is current using single quotes "'" when it needs double quotes for racket's JSON library to parse it.

 The above line will take the tews5 data, printing at 10 (-L) lines (-l) per second, and give that input to netcat, which will listen (-l) on port (-p) 6000 for incoming tcp connections.